nadirlc/pak-php-framework/README.md

 <p>The above code returns the current development mode of the application.
 If it is false, then application is in production mode</p>

 <h5>Url Routing</h5>
 <p>The Pak Php Framework provides Url Routing.
-The user application should contain the file <b>config/UrlMapping.txt</b>.
-This file specifies how the url requests will be served.
-For each url there is an entry.
+The user application should contain the file <b>config/Callables.txt</b>.
+This file specifies the callbacks for commands as well as callbacks for handling url requests.
+An entry in the file has two parts.
+The first part starts with <b>url:</b> or <b>command:</b>.
+The second part starts with <b>callback:</b>.

+<p>The application should define an entry for each url or pattern of urls.
 The first line in the entry is a regular expression that defines which urls to handle.
 The next line defines the callback function that should handle the url request.
 The line after that defines an optional validator callback.
-This is the callback to be used for validating application parameters</p>
+This is the callback to be used for validating application parameters.</p>

+<h5>Command Line scripts</h5>
+<p>If the application has functions that are called from the command line, then each function should have an entry in <b>Callables.txt</b>, that starts with <b>command:</b>.
+The entry should specify the name of the command that needs to be entered by the user from the command line.
+The next line defines the callback function for handling the command.
+For example if an application defines the command "Generate Site Map", then it can be run with the command: <b>php index.php --application=[app-name] --command="Generate Site Map"</b>.
+The <b>Callables.txt</b> file should contain the entry: </p>

+<pre><b>
+command: Generate Site Map
+callback: {"object": "websitetools", "function": "GenerateSiteMap"}
+</b></pre>

+<p>This entry means that the function <b>GenerateSiteMap</b> of the object "websitetools" will be called, when the command "Generate Site Map" is entered.
+The config file: <b>config\General.php</b>, should contain the following line:</p>

+<pre><b>
+/** The custom commands */
+$config['commands'] = array("Generate Site Map (generates site map of website)");
+</b></pre>

+<p>The above command defines the commands implemented by the application.
+These commands are shown to the user when he enters the command: <b>php index.php --application=[app-name] --command="Help"</b>.
+This command lists all commands supported by the application.</p>

-<p>The following code shows sample contents of the <b>UrlMapping.txt</b> file:</p>
+<p>The following code shows sample contents of the <b>Callables.txt</b> file:</p>

 <span data-toggle="collapse" data-target="#example3" class="cursor-pointer"><b><u>Click to view</u></b></span>